 As we reported a few years ago, Spain also offered citizenship to those who could trace their Jewish roots back to Spain.
 But since then, Spain has terminated this program.

-For more information on the process, you can join Sovereign Man: Confidential to access this SMC Alert from 2018.
+For more information on the process, you can join Sovereign Confidential to access this Sovereign Confidential Alert from 2018.
 (Again, note that Spanish citizenship via this route is no longer available.)

 One final note: In November 2020, Portugal announced that its law of return would change.
 But to date, COVID has delayed these potential changes, and there is no indication of what rules will be altered.
 We’ll keep our members updated when any changes are published.